forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: We've improved the output of the `sf commands` command so that it no longer displays deprecated commands and deprecated aliases of commands; the output is now cleaner and easier to read.
+* NEW and CHANGED: We've improved the output of the `sf commands` command so that it no longer displays deprecated commands and deprecated aliases of commands; the output is now cleaner and easier to read.
 Don't worry, you can still see all the deprecated stuff with the new `--deprecated` flag.

     ```bash
     sf commands --deprecated